Lionel Messi suspended after abusing linesman

 [ LIVE: Stream every PL game live ]

-On Tuesday FIFA announced that Messi, 30, has been suspended for four international game as the Barcelona forward was found guilty of verbally abusing an assistant referee in Argentina’s crucial 1-0 win against Chile last Thursday.
+On Tuesday FIFA announced that Messi, 29, has been suspended for four international game as the Barcelona forward was found guilty of verbally abusing an assistant referee in the second half of Argentina’s crucial 1-0 win against Chile last Thursday.

 Messi — the captain of Argentina and their leading all-time goalscorer with 58 goals — will miss the game against Bolivia on Tuesday, plus Argentina’s friendly with Brazil this summer in Australia and also two key World Cup qualifiers against Uruguay and Venezuela in August and September.